SAP-archive/data-intelligence-text-analysis/README.md

 There are currently no know issues.

 ## How to obtain support
 This is an example code without any commitment for getting support.
-Nonetheless please contact me (thorsten.hapke@sap.com) if you have any questions or have run into an issue.
+Please create an issue if you run into any or when having questions.

 ## Contributing
 This solution crucially depend on **scrapy** and **spacy**.